BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 So what you're doing is the next phase of the revolution.

-And that is v vastly uh outpacing the regulators.
+And that is vastly outpacing the regulators.

 I also saw this with the digital revolution in medical devices.

-So what you had was, you know, uh all of a sudden your phone, iPhones are ubiquitous suddenly, and suddenly uh geniuses in programming figure out wow, I can I can change your phone.
+So what you had was, you know, all of a sudden your phone, iPhones are ubiquitous suddenly.

-He can see it and and it can alert you if there's any irregularity, if there's any fibrillation or anything like that.
+He can see it and it can alert you if there's any irregularity, if there's any fibrillation or anything like that.

-Well, the FDA went nuts, but they were late to the party because by the time they realized it was going on, there were already over uh 500 different medical apps operating on people's phones all over the world and in the United States.
+Well, the FDA went nuts, but they were late to the party because by the time they realized it was going on, there were already over 500 different medical apps operating on people's phones all over the world and in the United States.

-Well, how are they stop it?
+Well, how are they going to stop it?

-Yeah, and and you're so right.
+Yeah, and you're so right.

-This is the next wave, and let me bring in a really important point in all of this.
+And let me bring in a really important point in all of this.

-And through a website called Hugging Face that distributes literally tens of millions of open source models.
+So the AI industry has gone very strongly in favor of open source models and through a website called Hugging Face that distributes literally tens of millions of open source models.

 These open source models, these are the models that we train on.